MohamedKamil-hub/Portfolio/_learning/Linux.md

 date: 2025-06-11
 ---

 These are my notes from studying Linux terminal and Bash scripting.

 <!-- more -->

-## Indice
+## Índice
 <div id="toc"></div>

 ## Bandit over the wire